ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 You can't use an encrypted custom image in a private catalog or on a bare metal server.
 {: note}

+For more information, see [Getting started with SSH keys](/docs/vpc?topic=vpc-ssh-keys).

 ## How encrypted custom images work
 {: #encrypted-images-work}